animatlabs/animatlabs.github.io/_posts/2026-03-15-masstransit-workflowforge-saga.md

 ---
-title: "The Saga Pattern Done Right: MassTransit + WorkflowForge"
+title: "MassTransit Saga + WorkflowForge Compensation: Real Rollback Code"
 excerpt: >-
   "Everyone talks about the saga pattern.
 Nobody shows the compensation code.
-Here's a distributed order pipeline where MassTransit delivers the messages and WorkflowForge rolls back the failures."
+Here's a single-service demo where MassTransit delivers the messages and WorkflowForge rolls back the failures."
 categories:
   - Technical
   - .NET